Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 complications on the scene.

-**Permanent Effect:** On purchasing this charm, and at the start of each Story, the Exalt gains an additional +15 RES, which may only be used only for Craft Projects.
+**Permanent Effect:** On purchasing this charm, and at the start of each Story, the Exalt gains an additional +15 Res, which may only be used only for Craft Projects.

 ###